capitolmuckrakr/Gucci/README.md

 ## Installation

-Searching with Gucci uses [phantomjs](http://phantomjs.org/), which must be installed and accessible on your system's path.
+Searching with Gucci uses [firefox](https://www.mozilla.org/en-US/firefox/) and [geckodriver](https://github.com/mozilla/geckodriver/releases/latest), both of which must be installed and accessible on your system's path.

 Gucci was mostly developed on Ubuntu 12.04 using Ruby 2.1.1, but will work on Ruby versions 1.9.2 and later.
-Gucci has received limited testing on OS 10.9 and has not been tested on Windows.
+Gucci has received limited testing on Apple's OS 10.9 and has not been tested on Windows.

-To install on Ubuntu 12.04 or greater:
+To install on Ubuntu:

     git clone https://github.com/capitolmuckrakr/Gucci.git
     cd Gucci
+    bundle install
     rake install
-    bundle install

 ## Usage